Research Focus Area:

-Brief Summary: This project will introduce published algorithms for nutrient bioavailability, develop new algorithms starting with calcium, then integrate them into nutrient labeling globally, develop a consensus on standardized nutrients’ equivalencies and units for food labeling (e.g., for Fe, Zn, Ca. vitamin E), and work with the ILSI federation to determine the needs of other regions around the world.
-Presented by Connie Weaver.
+Brief Summary: This project will establish a framework for assessing global applications of nutrient recommendations for global, regional, group and individual planning, develop a consensus on standardized nutrient equivalencies and units for food labeling (e.g., for Fe, Zn, Ca and vitamin E), and work with the ILSI federation to determine the needs of other regions around the world.

 - Allen, L.H., et al. (2022) Considerations for implementing globally harmonized nutrient reference values: Summary of a meeting.
 Advances in Nutrition (in Review).